Willamette Valley, Oregon, USDA Zone 8b

 The second half of September is ideal for transplanting cool-tolerant fall crops.
 Make sure to work in a nitrogen rich fertilizer as fall soil is generally depleted of this important nutrient.

-Direct Sow (abbr title=”plant seeds directly in garden bed”) There is still time to sow:
+Direct Sowing: There is still time to sow:

-- Carrots (Light on the fertilizer for these guys.)
+- Carrots (Light on the fertilizer for these guys.
+Keep soil moist until germination.)

 - Cilantro